salehshakib/assignment01-typescript/README.md

 ## 3. Can you give an example of how to use generics in TypeScript?

 Ans:
+`
+function getItem<T>(items: T[]): T {
+  return items[0];
+}
+`
 ## 4. What is the difference between an "unknown" and "any" type in TypeScript ?

 Ans: An unknown type variable, same as any, accepts any value.
 But when trying to use the unknown variable, TypeScript enforces a type check.
 On the other hand, for using any it won't trigger type errors.
 You can do anything with a variable of type any.

 ## 5. Can you give an example of how to use enums in TypeScript ?

-Ans:
+Ans: An enum is a special "class" that represents a group of constants.

+`
+enum Directions {
+  North,
+  East,
+  South,
+  West
+}
+console.log(currentDirection.East); => East
+`

 ## 6. What is the "as" keyword used for in TypeScript?

-Ans:
+Ans: The as keyword is a type assertion in typescript.
+Type assertion is used such that we can set the data type of the variable on our own and tells the compiler not to infer it on its own.

 ## 7. Can you explain how to use "type guards" with "in" and "typeof" operators in TypeScript?

-Ans:
+Ans: The "in" operator can be used as a type guard to check if a property exists on an object.